karlramberg/loupe/README.md

 # Loupe

-A gnostic command line interface for organizing an archive of photographs
+A stubborn command line interface for organizing an archive of photographs

 ## Summary